cloudflare/cloudflare-docs/content/fundamentals/setup/manage-domains/connect-your-domain.md

 Use the Cloudflare dashboard or [API](/api/) to modify, test, or [version](/version-management/) your configuration.

 {{<Aside header="Account-level configurations">}}
-Some configurations can be set at the account-level (if available in your plan), which are applied to all domains under your account, such as the [Web Application Firewall (WAF)](/waf/).
+Some configurations can be set at the account-level (if available in your plan), which can be applied to all domains under your account.

-Account-level configurations are processed before domain-level services.
-Refer to [Traffic sequence](https://blog.cloudflare.com/traffic-sequence-which-product-runs-first) to learn more.
+Account-level configurations are applied to incoming traffic before your domain-level configurations.
+Refer to [traffic sequence](https://blog.cloudflare.com/traffic-sequence-which-product-runs-first) to learn more.
 {{</Aside>}}

 ## Activating your domain

 In a [full setup](/dns/zone-setups/full-setup/), your domain will be pending until you update its nameservers at your domain registrar with the assigned Cloudflare nameservers.
 This step is essential for two reasons:
 1. First, to inform DNS resolvers that your traffic should route through Cloudflare
-2. And second, to verify that you are the domains owner.
+2. And second, to verify that you are the domain's owner.
 Only the owner or administrator of a domain can access  its registrar and change its nameservers.

 {{<Aside>}}